-But how do you know what that magical number is?
+But how do you know what that magic number is?

-What you need is a tool that evaluates data such as property values, repair costs, financing and holding costs, as well as buying and selling transaction costs.
+What you need to do is evaluate data like property value, repair costs, financing and holding costs, as well as buying and selling transaction costs.
 You need a complete picture of all associated deal costs to determine if this deal is worth it.

 - After Repair Value of the property

-So to help you out, we've taken the Deal Analyzer tool in Realeflow and created a free real estate deal analysis spreadsheet that you can download right here and use to analyze your properties.
+So to help you out, we've taken Realeflow's Deal Analyzer and created a free real estate deal analysis spreadsheet that you can use to instantly analyze the estimated ROI on different properties.